How To Use And Configure WordPress Widgets – Part 2

 Tip

-If you want a new window to open up when visitors click on the help button (so they don’t leave the page they’re on), then change the button code from this:
+If you want a new window to open up when visitors go to the support page (so they don’t leave the page they’re on), then change the button code from this:

-To this (i.e. add the part that says: target=”_blank” in the code):
+To this (i.e. insert the part containing target=”_blank” in your html code):

-Add A Help Button To The Sidebar Area Using A Text Widget - open in new window
+Add A Help Button To Your Sidebar Navigation Area Using A Text Widget - open in new window

-When choosing images for your sidebar navigation section, make sure that the width of your image does not exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
-Note that some themes can display different column widths depending on their templates and layout.
-Some sidebars may be too wide or too narrow.
-If your theme’s sidebar width is narrower than the width of the button images, then you may need to either adjust the size of your images, or the width of your sidebar column to make elements display correctly on your sidebar section.
+When adding images to your sidebar navigation section, make sure that the width of your image does not exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
+Note that some themes can display different column widths depending on their templates and their layout.
+Some sidebars may be wider or narrower.
+If your theme’s sidebar width is narrower than the width of the button images, then you may need to either adjust the size of your images, or the width of your sidebar column to make elements display correctly on your sidebar.

-• You can link your help button to any destination you like (e.g. to an external link, contact form, forum, etc.) and change this anytime by replacing the content in the text widget.
+• You can link your support button to any destination you want (e.g. to an external site, helpdesk, support forum, etc.) and change this anytime by replacing the content inside your widget.

 This is the end of part 2 of this tutorial.